The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Astrology.md

 date = 2023-08-26T19:29:43Z

 [Article]
-contributors = ["The 64th Gamer","Himitsu","Tux Chuck"]
+pageThumbnailFile = "Astrology Light Up Front.jpg|Cabinet Marquee" contributors = ["The 64th Gamer","Himitsu","Tux Chuck"]
 gallery = ["Astrology Flyer.jpg|thumb|Destron Astrology Flyer",":BRMANIN.jpg|BRMANIN.jpg"]
 +++
-{{Generic|image=Astrology Light Up Front.jpg|desc=Cabinet Marquee}}

-**_Chuck E. Cheese's Astrology**_ is an automated [https://en.wikipedia.org/wiki/Astrological_sign astrological sign] generator and forecaster created by _Destron, Inc._ in 1982.
+<b><i>Chuck E. Cheese's Astrology</b></i> is an automated [https://en.wikipedia.org/wiki/Astrological_sign astrological sign] generator and forecaster created by <i>Destron, Inc.</i> in 1982.

 The cabinet has no game functions, and simply has the user put in their quarter, press the desired buttons, and will be printed a generated card specific to their request.
 The card will include their [https://en.wikipedia.org/wiki/Astrological_sign astrological sign], a random selection of 'forecasted events' taking place on the date the player chose, and a lucky number.

-The cabinet is a licensed variation of the standard _Destron Astrology_ cabinet, which also debuted in 1982.
-The cabinet is a continuation of the _Destron Bio-Rhythm_ line, which came in four cabinet types.
-The Astrology cabinet most resembles the smallest _Model 600_ line, now with a large vertical sign, and a movement of the coin slot to the front of the cabinet.
+The cabinet is a licensed variation of the standard <i>Destron Astrology</i> cabinet, which also debuted in 1982.
+The cabinet is a continuation of the <i>Destron Bio-Rhythm</i> line, which came in four cabinet types.
+The Astrology cabinet most resembles the smallest <i>Model 600</i> line, now with a large vertical sign, and a movement of the coin slot to the front of the cabinet.
-## Usage ##
+<h2> Usage </h2>

 The user inserts their quarter to turn on the display.
 They will be prompted by instructions on the cabinet to type in their birth date, a desired forecast date, and press the start button to begin printing.
-Due to limited information, and evidence in the _Destron Bio-Rhythm_ manual<ref></ref>, there may possibly be a speaker on the cabinet that would read these instructions or other info from a _[https://en.wikipedia.org/wiki/Speech_synthesis speech synthesized voice]._
+Due to limited information, and evidence in the <i>Destron Bio-Rhythm</i> manual<ref></ref>, there may possibly be a speaker on the cabinet that would read these instructions or other info from a <i>[https://en.wikipedia.org/wiki/Speech_synthesis speech synthesized voice].</i>

 The card would then be printed with auto-generated text.
 Presumably the text would be the same if the same birth date and desired date were entered again.
 The printed info would be:
 <pre>
-** (Astrology Sign) **
+<b> (Astrology Sign) </b>
 (Illegible text, presumed to be desired date) BIRTHDATE (Birthdate, MM/DD/YY format)
 ELEMENT - (Element)